CDC changes course on indoor masks in some parts of the US

 In other developments, President Joe Biden said his administration was considering requiring all federal workers to get vaccinated.
 His comments came a day after the Department of Veterans Affairs became the first federal agency to require its health care workers receive the vaccine.

+“The more we learn about this virus and the delta variation, the more we have to be worried and concerned.
+And there’s only one thing we know for sure — if those other 100 million people got vaccinated, we’d be in a very different world,” he said.

+The White House quickly pivoted on its own masking guidance, asking all staff and reporters to wear masks indoors because the latest CDC data shows that Washington faces a substantial level of coronavirus transmission.

-The new mask guidance follows recent decisions in Los Angeles and St. Louis to revert to indoor mask mandates amid a spike in COVID-19 cases and hospitalizations that have been especially bad in the South.
-The country is averaging more than 57,000 cases a day and 24,000 COVID-19 hospitalizations.
+The CDC's new mask policy follows recent decisions in Los Angeles and St. Louis to revert to indoor mask mandates amid a spike in COVID-19 cases and hospitalizations that have been especially bad in the South.
+The nation is averaging more than 57,000 cases a day and 24,000 COVID-19 hospitalizations.

 Most new infections in the U.S. continue to be among unvaccinated people.
 So-called breakthrough infections, which generally cause milder illness, can occur in vaccinated people.
 When earlier strains of the virus predominated, infected vaccinated people were found to have low levels of virus and were deemed unlikely to spread the virus much, CDC Director Dr. Rochelle Walensky said.